A Numerical Rosenblatt Method for Forced Variable Independence: Results

 \subsection{High-Energy Physics Application}

-A QCD dijet background versus $W'$ signal example uses the publicly available "LHC Olympics 2020"~\cite{LHC_Olympics} dataset.
-The observable is the invariant mass of the primary dijet, the bump-hunt is inpired by \cite {Nachman2020}.
-Classifier is trained using a convolutional neural network (CNN) on per-event track collections.
-Similar to the previous example, the CNN processes low-resolution images—not real-world images but binned distributions of final-state tracks in the $\eta\phi$ plane (all tracks considered ultrarelativistic) per event.
-Figure~(\ref{fig:TrImag}) shows example "track images" for background and signal samples.
-CNNs are well-suited for this application, capable of extracting event features beyond standard observables and human visual perception.
+The primary target application is a search for the $W'$ resonance in QCD dijet events using the LHC Olympics 2020 dataset~\cite{LHC_Olympics}.
+The protected observable $x$ is the invariant mass of the leading dijet pair (the ``bump-hunt'' variable~\cite{Nachman2020}).
+The classifier $y$ is trained with a CNN on per-event track images, following the approach of Ref.~\cite{Nachman2020}.
+Track images are two-dimensional histograms of final-state tracks in the $\eta\phi$ plane, treating all tracks as ultrarelativistic (Fig.~\ref{fig:TrImag}); CNNs are well-suited to extract event-level features from such representations.
+All neural network training uses TensorFlow~\cite{tensorflow2015-whitepaper}.